 Merging objects also becomes neater with the spread operator, an operation traditionally performed with

 Compare with the spread syntax way of doing things:

 This is all pretty similar to cloning and merging with arrays, but it’s fabulous that we’ll be able to do this with objects too!

 ... in code, it’s not necessarily the spread operator.
 It could also be the rest parameters.

 Rest parameters create functions which can accept any number of arguments.
 You’ll be able to recognise them easily because they are always found within (and at the end of) function parameters.
 Here’s an example, just so you can recognise them:

 I’ll do another blog post on Rest Parameters — watch this space!

 Is your goal to become a pro developer?
-Become a Software Developer in 12 weeks at the Coding Bootcamp for the North!
+Become a Software Developer in as little as 12 weeks at the Coding Bootcamp for the North!
 Find out more at www.northcoders.com.